ZarehD/AspNetStatic/Readme.md

   app.Environment.WebRoot,       // must specify wwwroot
   exitWhenDone: false,           // don't exit after generating static files
   alwaysDefaultFile: true/false,
-  dontUpdateLinks: false);       // update links so they refer to the static file ... app.Run();
+  dontUpdateLinks: false);       // update links so they refer to static files ... app.Run();
 ```

-> #### The fallback middleware only re-routes requests for routes that are specified in the `Pages` collection, and only if the static file exists.
+> #### NOTE: The fallback middleware only re-routes requests for routes that match entries in the `Pages` collection, and only if a generated static file exists for that route.

 #### Periodic Regeneration